MrJohn91/synctrack_customer_voice_agent/README.md

          Thanks for chatting with me today!"
 ```

-The lead is instantly sent to your n8n CRM via webhook.
+The lead is instantly sent to your n8n Data Tables via webhook.

 ---